swkkd/gowebapi/docs/StreamSetApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **StreamSetGetInterpolatedAdHoc**
-> ItemsStreamValues StreamSetGetInterpolatedAdHoc(ctx, webId, optional)
+> ItemsStreamValues StreamSetGetInterpolatedAdHoc(a.client.ctx, webId, optional)
 Returns interpolated values of the specified streams over the specified time range at the specified sampling interval.

 Any time series value in the response that contains an 'Errors' property indicates PI Web API encountered a handled error during the transfer of the response stream.